What Is a TWIC Card and How Do You Get One?

 You can schedule an appointment online by filling out a brief form.
 Alternatively, you can call (855) 347-8371 between 8 AM to 10 PM eastern time.
 Walk-ins are possible, but as appointments take priority, it’s advisable to book ahead of time.

-3. Visit TWIC Application Center
+3. Visit a TWIC Enrollment Center

 You’ll need to bring documentation that proves your identity and citizenship status.
 One example of proper documentation would be an unexpired US passport.
 However, the TSA also lists accepted alternative documentation.